jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 - **Disruption**: unplanned event that causes a system to be inoperable for a length of time
 - **DPI (Deep Packet Inspection)**: a method used by firewalls and other network security devices to examine the data portion (or payload) of packets as they pass through the firewall; DPI goes beyond traditional packet filtering by not only inspecting the header information (such as source/destination IP addresses and port numbers) but also analyzing the content within the packet to identify and respond to security threats
 - **Egress monitoring**: monitoring the flow of info out of an org's boundaries
-- **Entitlement**:refers to the privilege granted to users when an account is first provisioned
+- **Entitlement**: refers to the privilege granted to users when an account is first provisioned
 - **Entity**: any form of a user including hardware device, software daemon, task, processing thread or human, which is attempting to use or access system resources; e.g. endpoint devices are entities that human (or non-human) users use to access a system; should be subject to access control and accounting
 - **Event**: observable occurrence in a network or system
 - **Hackback**: actions taken by a victim of hacking to compromise the systems of the alleged attacker